Sequoia National Park

 Timing Your Visit

-For an optimal experience, plan your visit between the months of June and October.
+For an optimal experience, plan your visit between June and October.
 During this period, the weather is more predictable, and most of the park’s attractions are accessible.
 This window offers a balanced blend of comfortable weather and captivating natural displays.

 Practical Information: Fees and Passes